 Research and Review

 Visit art stores that allow product testing.
 If this isn’t possible, read reviews and watch videos to make informed decisions.
-Resources like The Art Gear Guide and Makoccino’s videos are great places to start.
+Resources like The Art Gear GuideOpens in a new tab. and Makoccino’sOpens in a new tab. videos are great places to start.

 Final Words